 If you are a noncorporate United States holder, information reporting requirements, on Internal Revenue Service Form 1099, generally would apply to payments of principal and interest on a Note within the United States, and the payment of proceeds to you from the sale of a Note effected at a United States office of a broker.
-Additionally, backup withholding would apply to any payments if you fail to provide an accurate taxpayer identification number, and would apply to interest payments if you are notified by the IRS that you have failed to report all interest and dividends required to be shown on your federal income tax returns.
+Additionally, backup withholding may apply to such payments if you fail to comply with applicable certification requirements, and would apply to interest payments if you are notified by the IRS that you have failed to report all interest and dividends required to be shown on your federal income tax returns.